-Sometimes infant formula is chosen by families or is medically necessary alongside or instead of breastfeeding, either temporarily or permanently.
-The rest of this website outlines how to avoid recommending infant formula, which is used by health professionals far more often than clinically needed.
+Sometimes infant formula is chosen by families or is medically necessary alongside or instead of breastfeeding/chestfeeding, either temporarily or permanently.
+The rest of this website outlines the limits of medical indications, as infant formula is often recommended by health professionals more than clinically needed.
 This page looks at what health professionals need to know about infant formula to ensure families are given the most accurate advice.

-All health professionals interacting with families of young babies should be able to advise on what breastmilk substitutes are appropriate for infants to meet their nutritional needs, or to direct to accurate information sources.
+All health professionals interacting with families of young babies should be able to advise on what human milk substitutes are appropriate for infants to meet their nutritional needs, or to direct to accurate information sources.